adorsys/datasafe/README.md

 - **Configurability**: Dagger2 for dependency injection and modular design.
 - **Storage Compatibility**: Tested with Amazon S3, Minio, CEPH, and local filesystems.
 - **User Privacy**: Encrypts both the document and its path in each user's private space.
-- **Versioning Support**: Provides application layer versioning for systems lacking native support.
+- **Versioning Support**: Provides application layer versioning for systems lacking native versioning support.

 ## Getting Started